Trichloroethylene: Refrigerants

+TCE was also used in industrial refrigeration applications due to its high heat transfer capabilities and its low-temperature specification.

+Reactions

+Trichloroethylene reacts with alkalis to give dichloroacetylene via dehydrochlorination.

+1,1,2,2-tetrachloroethylsulfenyl chloride, used in the production of captafol, is obtained from trichloroethylene and sulfur dichloride:

+The reaction of trichloroethylene with chloroform can yield different compounds depending on the catalyst used.
+If sodium hydroxide is used, chloroform is dehydrochlorinated to dichlorocarbene which adds to trichloroethylene, and pentachlorocyclopropane is obtained:

+The reaction of trichloroethylene with chloroform under the catalyst aluminum chloride gives 1,1,1,2,3,3-Hexachloropropane:

+The reaction of trichloroethylene with carbon tetrachloride under similar conditions gives 1,1,1,2,3,3,3-heptachloropropane:

 Safety

 Chemical instability

 Despite its widespread use as a metal degreaser, trichloroethylene itself is unstable in the presence of metal over prolonged exposure.
-As early as 1961 this phenomenon was recognized by the manufacturing industry, when stabilizing additives were added to the commercial formulation.
-Since the reactive instability is accentuated by higher temperatures, the search for stabilizing additives was conducted by heating trichloroethylene to its boiling point in a reflux condenser and observing decomposition.
+As early as 1961 this phenomenon was recognized by the manufacturing industry when stabilizing additives were added to the commercial formulation.
+Since the reactive instability is accentuated by higher temperatures, the search for stabilizing additives was conducted by heating trichloroethylene to its boiling point under a reflux condenser and observing decomposition.
 Definitive documentation of 1,4-dioxane as a stabilizing agent for TCE is scant due to the lack of specificity in early patent literature describing TCE formulations.
+Epichlorohydrin, butylene oxide, N-methylpyrrole and ethyl acetate are common stabilisers for TCE, with epichlorohydrin being the most persistent and effective.
 Other chemical stabilizers include ketones such as methyl ethyl ketone.

 Physiological effects

+Neurological

 When inhaled, trichloroethylene produces central nervous system depression resulting in general anesthesia.
 These effects may be mediated by trichloroethylene acting as a positive allosteric modulator of inhibitory GABAA and glycine receptors.
 Its high blood solubility results in a less desirable slower induction of anesthesia.
-At low concentrations it is relatively non-irritating to the respiratory tract.
+At low concentrations, it is relatively non-irritating to the respiratory tract.
 Higher concentrations result in tachypnea.
 Many types of cardiac arrhythmias can occur and are exacerbated by epinephrine (adrenaline).
-It was noted in the 1940s that TCE reacted with carbon dioxide (CO2) absorbing systems (soda lime) to produce dichloroacetylene and phosgene.
+It was noted in the 1940s that TCE reacted with carbon dioxide (CO2) absorbing systems (soda lime) to produce dichloroacetylene by dehydrochlorination and phosgene.
 Cranial nerve dysfunction (especially the fifth cranial nerve) was common when TCE anesthesia was given using CO2 absorbing systems.
 Muscle relaxation with TCE anesthesia sufficient for surgery was poor.
 For these reasons as well as problems with hepatotoxicity, TCE lost popularity in North America and Europe to more potent anesthetics such as halothane by the 1960s.

-The symptoms of acute non-medical exposure are similar to those of alcohol intoxication, beginning with headache, dizziness, and confusion and progressing with increasing exposure to unconsciousness.

-Much of what is known about the human health effects of trichloroethylene is based on occupational exposures.
-Beyond the effects to the central nervous system, workplace exposure to trichloroethylene has been associated with toxic effects in the liver and kidney.
+The symptoms of acute non-medical exposure are similar to those of alcohol intoxication, beginning with sleepiness, dizziness, and confusion and progressing with increasing exposure to unconsciousness.
+Much of what is known about the chronic human health effects of trichloroethylene is based on occupational exposures.
+Besides its effects on the central nervous system, industrial exposure to trichloroethylene is correlated with toxic effects in the liver and kidney.

-In 2023, research showed possible connections between TCE exposure and development of Parkinson's disease decades later.
-This correlation is difficult to prove, because of the long elapsed time between exposure and the development of symptoms.
+Long-term industrial or ambient environmental exposure to trichloroethylene is suspected to elevate the risk of developing Parkinson's disease.